 To ensure the web user is protected, Google also considers a site’s security and factors it into its E-A-T score.

-If your site is “not secure” or it has an SSL certificate that redirects to an insecure URL, then you’re at risk of receiving a low E-A-T grade.
+If your site is “not secure” or has an SSL certificate that redirects to an insecure URL, you risk receiving a low E-A-T grade.

-On July 1st 2019, Google defaulted to mobile-first indexing for all new and previously unindexed sites.
-This means that your site’s mobile version is given priority when it comes to ranking.
+On July 1st, 2019, Google defaulted to mobile-first indexing for all new and previously unindexed sites.
+This means that your site’s mobile version is given priority regarding ranking.
 If you don’t have a mobile version, then Google will use your desktop version instead.

 However, you may not rank favorably compared to if you had a mobile-friendly site since the crawlers will be “mobile.”